 It depends on your personal interests what you'd find to be "must see" places and activities.
 But I think any first time visitor should go to Rotorua on the North Island and sample the Maori culture, explore the geothermal marvels (a twilight mud spa at Hell's Gate is highly recommended) and see the local wildlife (including kiwis) at Rainbow Springs. almost 3 years ago

 Queenstown is a must for every age group, the scenery lakes and mountains, walking tracks, restaurants, cafes, night life and adventure sports are all in one area.
-You can go from there on a day trip to Ta Anau and Milford take a boat ride in the Sounds, then head further south to Stewart Island for more amazing scenery and walks. over 2 years agoAnswered by Denise Ferns via WorldNomads.com
+You can go from there on a day trip to Ta Anau and Milford take a boat ride in the Sounds, then head further south to Stewart Island for more amazing scenery and walks. almost 3 years agoAnswered by Denise Ferns via WorldNomads.com

 Milford Sound.
 A breath-taking highlight.
 Take a boat cruise.
 Simply amazing.

 Paihia is great as well.
 Go to the Treaty Grounds and learn the history.

 I really like Raglan too.
 Spend some time soaking up the surfer culture.

 Oh, and when you're in Wellington go to Caffe l'affare and enjoy the incredible coffee! almost 3 years ago

 This is a tough one because it depends what time of year you're going and what you enjoy doing.
 Here are a few things I loved (and I've lived there most of my life):